8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

            ✓ initializes the proxy
            ✓ has expected balance
        initialization without parameters
          non payable
            when not sending balance
              ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ reverts (40ms)
+         payable
+           when not sending balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+           when sending some balance
+             ✓ sets the implementation address
+             ✓ initializes the proxy
+             ✓ has expected balance
+       initialization with parameters
+         non payable
+           when not sending balance
+             ✓ sets the implementation address